MyOwnClone/RaspberryPI-1/README.md

   * **run:** Run the app.

 ###VGDraw
 **This project will see the most active development.
-I am planning to build an Objective-C wrapper around OpenVG**
+I am planning on building an Objective-C wrapper around OpenVG**
-The purpse of this will be to create an easy way to create games and apps based on OpenVG drawing.
+The purpse of this will be to build an easy way to create games and apps based on OpenVG drawing.
   * **Same commands as the Template**

 ###GLCube: